Hi, I'm Kayla!

 "Drown"

 Inspired by the video creator and motion/VFX designer "Nohluhn."
 His work captures the nostalgia of early-2000s media well, and I wanted to recreate that effect with this edit.
-Like the JIMMY edit, I searched for reuploaded recorded footage from that time, while also studying Nohluhn's edits for this video.
+Like the JIMMY edit, I searched for reuploaded recorded footage from that time, while also studying Nohluhn's edits for this project.

 "Joao's Birthday"